James Alfred Turner

 James Alfred Turner (J. A. Turner, 1850–1908) was an Australian painter.
 Turner recorded in painstaking detail the life and daily pursuits of the small rural settler in the mountain ranges to the north and north east of Melbourne, the capital of the State of Victoria, Australia.
 At the time this was “battlers country”, life was hard and pleasures simple.

-Photography was alive and well in Turners time, yet no camera could have captured the spirit of an age and lifestyle like he did.
+Photography existed during Turner’s lifetime; however, contemporary photographic technology had limited capacity to record aspects of atmosphere and social context that his paintings sought to convey.
 He painted in great detail and his pictures provide vibrant studies of daily life.
-He should be studied and valued for this skill alone.
-This was his great unrecognised contribution to Australian art.

 Turner was quite prolific and his style instantly recognisable.
 Like Turner'sill who became famous for his paintings of life on the Victorian Goldfields, Turner seems to have set out to record a specific facet of Victorian life.
 He painted mainly rural scenes and recorded faithfully the typical rural "situations" of the day.
 He signed almost all his paintings J.A.Turner or in the case of small works J.A.T.

-Turner died just over 100 years ago and from this distance he needs to be viewed in a new light.
+Turner died just over 100 years ago.
 Art contemporaries and critics of the time were not kind.
 He was referred to, by some, as an illustrator.
-His critical contemporaries, so obsessed by the impressionist "flavour of the day" looked only at his style as an artist and missed totally what he was trying to achieve - a unique window on Australian pioneering history.
+His critical contemporaries, so obsessed by the impressionist "flavour of the day" looked only at his style as an artist and commonly missed what he was trying to achieve - a unique window on Australian pioneering history.